The Alexander family chose to live like Lou when Neil Alexander was diagnosed with ALS in 2011 at the age of 47.

 But that's not the end of Neil's story.
 Neil was determined from the moment he heard the words, “You have ALS,” that his certain death from the disease would not be his final chapter.
-Like his hero and Phi Delta Theta brother Lou Gehrig before him, Neil wanted his children, Abby and Patrick, to remember him as courageous, strong, and—most importantly—grateful for the life he had lived.
+Like his hero, Lou Gehrig, Neil wanted his children, Abby and Patrick, to remember him as courageous, strong, and—most importantly—grateful for the life he lived.

 Through scores of lemonade stands, bike-a-thons, golf outings, swimming events, and parties, they raised more than $4 million in the local Pittsburgh community.
 With their funds, they helped establish the $5 million Live Like Lou Center for ALS Research at the University of Pittsburgh's Brain Institute and an endowment to provide significant grants to individuals with ALS and their families in Western Pennsylvania.